 The intention of the work is to fulfil two goals based on the conceptual ideas.
 The originators of these idea are the Czech architect Mirjana Petrik, the Mayor of Bogotá Enrique Penalosa and the Danish architect Jan Gehl.

-The 1. goal is to create South Town FRIENDLY to CHILDREN and thus FRIENDLY to ALL inhabitants as the 2. goal.
+The 1, goal is to create South Town FRIENDLY to CHILDREN and thus FRIENDLY to ALL inhabitants as the 2, goal, disabled - friendly to ALL.